Author: Greg H

 My half chicken arrived barbecued and cut into four pieces.
 Like every other plate around me, at came with a large scoop of rice and a heap of French Fries.

-The Portuguese do love their starches and fries are ubicitius.
-So far, the only mean I’ve been served without fries came with potato chips.
+The Portuguese do love their starches and fries are ubiquitous.
+So far, the only meal I’ve been served without fries came with potato chips.

 I finished my soup, chicken, bread and rice and made a small dent in the pile of fries.
 I made a noble effort on the wine too, but I did need to stumble back across the street.